MQuy/mbrowser/Programming Rust 2nd.md

   let p1 = Point { x: 10, y: 20 };
   let p2 = Point { x: 15, ..p1 }; // p2 = { 15, 20 }
   ```
-- tuple-like struct is good for _newtypes_ since you get stricker type checking.
+- tuple-like struct is good for _newtypes_ since you get stricter type checking.
   ```rust
   struct Ascii(Vec<u8>);
   ```
-- values of unit-like struct occupies no memory and no generated code.
+- values of unit-like struct occupy no memory and no generated code.
 - struct fields' values might be not stored in the order they are in struct (you can specify layout like `#[repr(C)]`).
 - a method's `self` argument can also be a `Box<Self>`, `Rc<Self>`, or `Arc<Self>` (same for `&self` and `&mut self`).
   ```rust